B-Kiraly/Benndots-HGengine-ROMhack/README.md

 In my version of the game, just about every native evolutionary line in the Pokedex of the first 2 generations can be encountered in the wild.
 A few select extras from other regions/generations have also been added where I thought appropriate.
 I really didn't go overboard with it, however.

 I tried to thoughtfully spread Pokemon throughout the world.
 Lots of bugs and grass types in Ilex Forest, More rugged kinds of Pokemon in mountainous areas.
 I'm pretty happy with how consistent and organized I kept it.
 There's a nice variety of options wherever you go.
-More rare 1-2% encounters and a greater variety of Pokemon per route in general due to the density of making all main dex Pokemon availabe.
+More rare 1-2% encounters and a greater variety of Pokemon per route in general due to the density of making all main dex Pokemon available.

 While this information is reliably true for ground encounters, I was a bit more haphazard early on when writing in water encounters.
 It's possible that there are non-native Pokemon species in certain areas that I missed in editing.
 It shouldn't be much, if anything, however.